Project Runway All Stars season 2

 Project Runway All Stars (Season 2) is the second season of the Project Runway spin-off series Project Runway All Stars.
 It featured 13 designers from seasons 1-9 of the original series with a new host, Carolyn Murphy.
 The judges, Georgina Chapman and Isaac Mizrahi as well as mentor, Joanna Coles, returned.
 The season premiered on Lifetime on October 25, 2012.

 Guest judges include Kylie Minogue, Katie Holmes, Stacy Keibler, Liv Tyler, and Gretchen Mol as well as renowned fashion designers Diane von Fürstenberg, Jason Wu, Margherita Missoni, Charlotte Ronson, Rafe Totengco, and Elie Tahari, in addition to fashion blogger Tavi Gevinson.
 Cameo appearances included Karl Lagerfeld and the House of Valentino.

 The winner of this season was given the privilege of designing a custom-branded capsule collection for Nine West, receive $150,000 in cash, a sewing and embroidery studio provided by Brother Sewing and Embroidery, an all-expenses paid trip around the world to attend fashion weeks in famous cities such as Paris, Milan, London, and Tokyo, courtesy of Laura Mercier, a technology suite provided by HP and Intel, a fashion spread in Marie Claire magazine, and a position with the publication of the aforementioned magazine as Contributing Editor for one year.

 Judges

 American model and actress Carolyn Murphy serves as the host as well as a judge.
 Designers Isaac Mizrahi and Georgina Chapman also judge the returning designers.
-Marie Claire editor-in-chief Joanna Coles will mentor the veteran designers.
+Marie Claire editor-in-chief Joanna Coles mentored the veteran designers.

-Designers

-Names and locales per official site: